XHiddenProjects/WebServerAI/README.md

 config = ext.configSearch(url,[],[]);
 // Save the HTML template and parses the HTML to be executed to the page ext.saveTemplate(buildName,ext.parse(buildName));

+const info = getInfo(buildName); // All information will be stored here in a JSON object based on users language
 // END LOAD-UP
 //USE "wsa-build" to trigger on build-submit if(ext.isAllowed(buildName)){